akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 > image of both phones

-And a during an April 2017 lunch I was complaining about Google Maps which doesn't work in Nantes and that the TAN application is terrible and I told my coworkers:
+And a during a late April 2017 lunch I was complaining about Google Maps which doesn't work in Nantes and that the TAN application is terrible and I told my coworkers:

 ```
 (aksels)    I will code my own simple version of google